emerald-geomodelling/libsgfdata/README.md

     3  0.100    0.478           0.488   154909        641  ...
 0.377         0.0      0.0     no_c...
 NaN
     4  0.125    0.500           0.500   154910        657  ...
 0.251         0.0      0.0     no_c...
 NaN

 Note that the main block of a section is a list of rows, while in practice it is very uncommon for this list to have any other length than 1.

+To write the data structure back to a file

+    >>> with open("example.tot", "wb") as f:
+        libsgfdata.dump(sections, f)

+or

+    >>> libsgfdata.dump(sections, "example.tot")